Week 4 takeaways: Breakthroughs for Bears, Cowboys

 Dallas Cowboys 26, Detroit Lions 24

 Ezekiel Elliott called the win "probably the most important of the season to get back on track after a slow start."
 The Cowboys got Elliott going with 152 yards rushing and 88 yards receiving, and right guard Zack Martin said it felt more like the offense of old, which is what they will need if they want to sustain any kind of winning streak.
-The Cowboys had five plays of at least 30 yards against the Lions, after registering just one such play earlier in the season. --Todd Archer
+The Cowboys had five plays of at least 30 yards against the Lions, after registering just one such play earlier in the season. -- Todd Archer

 Detroit found its offensive rhythm again, with Matthew Stafford putting together an eye-popping 131.5 passer rating.
 And yet, with a 24-23 lead with 2:17 left, the Lions couldn't do much defensively to stop Dallas.
-And that's the worry, that Detroit's offense is going to have to be so good this season for the Lions to make up for defensive deficiencies. --Michael Rothstein
+And that's the worry -- that Detroit's offense is going to have to be so good this season for the Lions to make up for defensive deficiencies. -- Michael Rothstein

 Jacksonville Jaguars 31, New York Jets 12

-The Jaguars have allowed just four touchdowns in four games, fewest in the NFL and fewest through four games in franchise history.
+The Jaguars have allowed four touchdowns in four games, fewest in the NFL and fewest through four games in franchise history.
 Opponents have scored just 56 points and are averaging only 259.3 yards per game.
-Both lead the league, and that's after only forcing three turnovers and recording just six sacks.
+Both lead the league, and that's after forcing only three turnovers and recording just six sacks.
 Sunday's game at Kansas City will be the toughest matchup the Jaguars will face all season, though, and the players know they have to ramp up pressure and get a few turnovers to stop what many believe is the best offense in the NFL. --Mike DiRocco

 You knew the Jets would have growing pains on offense with a rookie quarterback, but the defense?
 There's no excuse for what happened Sunday.
 The Jets allowed 503 total yards, the most since 2008.
 Each level of the defense performed poorly, especially the linebackers in pass coverage.
-If they can't rely on the defense, the Jets have no hope the remainder of the season. --Rich Cimini
+If they can't rely on the defense, the Jets have no hope the remainder of the season. -- Rich Cimini

 Green Bay Packers 22, Buffalo Bills 0

 A day that should have been about the Packers' defense and its first shutout in nearly eight years instead turned into a question of what's wrong with the offense after Aaron Rodgers called it "non-playoff level."
-A frustrated Rodgers still led the offense to 423 yards but it's clear he wants more if the Packers are going to be a Super Bowl contender. --Rob Demovsky
+A frustrated Rodgers still led the offense to 423 yards, but it's clear he wants more if the Packers are going to be a Super Bowl contender. -- Rob Demovsky

 Rodgers disappointed in offensive performance